darthjee/sinclair/README.md

 Usage
 ---------------
-The concern builder can actully be used in two ways, as an stand alone object capable of adding methods to your class or by extending it for more complex logics
+Sinclair can actully be used in two ways, as an stand alone object capable of adding methods to your class or by extending it for more complex logics

  - Stand Alone usage: